nwtnni/connect-four/README.md

 # connect-four

-Weak Connect-Four solver using alpha-beta pruning, bitboards, opening table for the first 6 plies, and transposition tables.
+Weak Connect-Four solver using alpha-beta pruning (implemented with negamax), bitboards, opening table for the first 6 plies, and transposition tables.

 Inspiration from [Pascal Pons][1].
 GUI developed with the [ggez][2] library.